13 Best Places to See Cherry Blossoms in Kyoto 2022

 Today, I’m going to introduce some of the most recommended cherry blossom viewing spots in Kyoto!

-Note: Numbers of cherry blossom festivals and events in Japan are cancelled due to coronavirus (Covid-19).
+Note: Some of cherry blossom festivals and events in Japan are cancelled due to coronavirus (Covid-19).
 Please check the latest information on official websites before visiting.

 Related article ▶ Japan Cherry Blossom Festival Cancellations due to Coronavirus (Covid-19)